sriharinu/Contact-Web-App/README.md

 Extracting Zip folder:-

- Exract zohoApp.zip to  path : C:\xampp\htdocs\
+Exract folder_name.zip to  path : C:\xampp\htdocs\

 Creating database:-

 1. Open  XAMPP Control Panel

 2. Start Apache module

 3. Start MySQL module

 4.   go to Admin in MySql

 5. Create new database with name  "customer"

 6. Go to created database "customer" and click on import option

-7.Select file customer.sql file from extracted files and then click go
+7. Select file customer.sql file from extracted files and then click go

-8.Sql commands get executed  and create complete database
+8. Sql commands get executed  and create complete database

 Opening Application:

-9.Make sure the Apache and MySql modules are running (if not repeat step 2  and step 3)
+9. Make sure the Apache and MySql modules are running (if not repeat step 2  and step 3)

-10.open any browser (Chrome)
+10. Open any browser (Chrome)

 11. Go to address bar